 What are the Types of Business Strategy?

-- Organizational or Corporate
+- Organizational (Corporate) Strategy

-What is an Organizational (Corporate) Strategy?
+What is a Corporate Strategy?

-A corporate level strategy focuses on high-level decisions that affect the market in which the company competes,.
 It may also regard what the company stands for and how it will be perceived by stakeholders and third parties.

 Organizational Strategies are generally broken down into: